FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_264_sp_or_27_to_31.md

 You can migrate the PARM, PART, IDF, other static configuration objects and UCONF parameters as follows:

 1. Load the former Transfer CFT environment.
-See the <a href="../" class="MCXref xref">Migration prerequisites</a> for details.
+See the [Migration prerequisites](../) for details.

 <!-- -->